brpandey/basic_paxos/README.md

       assert uid1 < uid2
     end

-    test "2b - second proposer value hamburger is accepted in second round, and the first round is declined", %{nodes: nodes} do values = ["pizza", "hamburger"]
+    test "2b - second proposer value hamburger is accepted and the first round is declined", %{nodes: nodes} do values = ["pizza", "hamburger"]
       delays = [0, 40]